Linjiajie88/JavaDatabase/README.md

 # JavaDatabase
 The application was using JAVA(in Eclipse) and MYsql,there two sql files will be need for the MYSQL use.One of the called NBA_DATA is for data import, and i will also upload the csv files as well.The second one is called NBA_FUNCTION which is the file contain all the function/ procedure that we are using in the project.
+For the Application launch, you can import the project directly.
+You may need to change the build path of the application or setting up your own, since we have the different path to run those java files.
+Also, in Table.java file you may need to change the password for connecting to the database.